Last updated 14th May, 2025

 Once all old wiring has been replaced and more modern installations are in place, further tests will be conducted on all wiring systems to check everything is safe.
 Once this has been confirmed, your hired tradesman will then issue a report to certify the safety and quality of the property’s electrical installation.

 While it may seem like a cheap option, it can be extremely dangerous to rewire houses yourself if you are not qualified, as it can result in electrical shocks and fires.
-It can also be much more expensive If anything goes wrong.
+It can also be much more expensive if anything goes wrong.

 Apart from the actual rewiring, you can actually complete other jobs such as furniture removal before the rewiring, which will help to lower your budget.
-You could also consider re-plastering your walls after the wiring is complete.
-For this, you will need the following tools:

 One of the most obvious benefits of electrical rewiring is that it ensures that your home is safe from the risk of electrical shocks and fires.
-This will protect your property and family, and will also help to reduce your insurance premiums, as your electrical system will be much more reliable.

-Having your house rewired will upgrade your electrical installations.
 This will help to prevent any appliances from malfunctioning and will also speed up charging outlets and ensure all lighting is much more efficient.

-By updating your wiring and electricals, you will make your appliances and lighting much more efficient, which will result in reducing your energy bills.
 You can also lower your energy bills further by installing smart switches and sockets, which will not only save you money but also help you reduce your carbon footprint.

 If you live in an older property with outdated wiring that causes regular power cuts, you should consider having your house rewired.
-New wiring and cables will help to improve efficiency and will, therefore, prevent your electrical devices from malfunctioning.

 There are various reasons why you consider having your entire house rewired, including:

-Older houses were built with wiring which doesn't always meet current building regulations.
 As well as this, wiring that's been around a long time might have become worn and unsafe, and will need to be replaced to ensure all wiring is compliant, safe and efficient.

 Another point to mention is that older properties don't tend to have many sockets in each room, which means homeowners tend to use more extension leads, potentially overloading sockets.
-This all builds up to the point that all houses at some point are likely going to need an electrical rewire at some point in the future.

-If your property has fabric or lead-insulated cables, which were most likely installed before the 1960s, it will definitely need to be updated.
 This is not only outdated, but can also be unsafe, so to prevent the risk of fire you should replace them during your house rewiring.

-If you experience a lot of electrical trips, then this may be a sign that your rewiring needs to be replaced.
 It may be that the wiring or cabling is not compliant with current regulations, or there may be a problem with one or more of your sockets, which will also need to be replaced.

 If you have replaced several fuses in your fuse box or consumer units, it may be because your circuit has malfunctioned due to an electrical overload.
-By replacing the wiring along with your consumer unit, you can prevent having to pay out for new fuses or circuits.

 Despite the high cost of a complete rewiring job, never be tempted to cut corners by hiring an unqualified tradesman or doing the work yourself.
-All rewiring work needs an electrical safety certificate in accordance with BS7671 wiring regulations and registered with Part P building control.

 Building regulations approval must be sought for the installation of a new circuit or alterations to a current circuit, as well as replacing a consumer unit or fuse box.
-An electrician listed under the competent persons scheme will not have to apply for approval, as they will automatically be certified.

 To comply with these regulations, you will need to provide evidence that you are a competent person and have carried out the work correctly.
-You will need to provide certification to show you are a "competent person" under the criteria of that scheme, being a decent DIY enthusiast does not make you competent when it comes to electrics!
+You will need to provide certification to show you are a "competent person" under the criteria of that scheme, being a decent DIY enthusiast does not make you competent when it comes to electrics.

 There are some government grant schemes which will enable you to get a free house rewire or contributions towards it.
 This includes a home repair assistance grant, which you can receive if you own the property or are a private tenant and the following applies to you: